astroumd/lmtoy/docs/cheatsheet.md

          scancel $(squeue --me | tail +2 | awk '{print $1}')

 5. If unity is too slow at the login node, set up your more personalized bash session as follows.
-Example for 8GB and 4 hours, adjust as needed.
+   Example here is for 8GB and 4 hours, adjust as needed.

          srun -n 1 -c 4 --mem=8G -p toltec-cpu -t 4:00:00 --x11 --pty bash

    Unity helpdesk also recommends this command

          unity-compute

+6. To check if we've missed obsnum in a particular year:

+         cd $WORK_LMT
+	 do_year 2025

+   now look in the obsnums listed in tmp_2025.fail and investigate.
+Format is horrible, work to be done here.
+Also to check if the new column VALID is 1, since 0s should not appear in this list.